 If you couldn’t drive away, what would you do?

-Some friends advised turning the car towards the attackers and trying to run over as many as possible, under the theory that it is always best to “attack the ambush.”
+You may consider turning the car towards the attackers and trying to run over as many as possible, under the theory that it is always best to “attack the ambush.”

 That may not be a wise idea.
 Military ambush doctrine works well when you are ambushed by a smaller number of fighters and/or you are armed with similar weapons.
 It also depends on having a lot of armed friends as backup.
 You don’t have those conditions here.